dravenlh4/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 | ![](https://img.shields.io/badge/-Timeline-informational?style=for-the-badge&color=lightgray) | No.25 Arriving in Moreau ~ No.28 Before arriving in Terazzi    |
 | ![](https://img.shields.io/badge/-Reward-informational?style=for-the-badge&color=lightgray)   | None    |

 This event occurs when you go to the bridge at Shiden Port.
 Johnny is defending a boy who is being questioned by the residents.
 He will tell you a story about Michel Shiden, the founder of Aquaveil.
-In order to see this event, you must return to Shiden from Moreau through the underwater caves BEFORE you clear Moreau's Castle.
+In order to see this event, you must return to Shiden with Johnny in your party right after he joins you.
+If you clear Moreau's Castle before that, you will miss this event.

 ![](stahn-guide/sub032_1.png)